Enter a table name

 What operators are available?

 Comparison: =, !=, <, >, <=, >=.
 Pattern: LIKE (with % wildcards), IN, NOT IN.
 Null checks: IS NULL, IS NOT NULL.
 Range: BETWEEN.
-These cover most common filtering needs.
+These cover most common filtering needs in web applications and data analysis.

 How do WHERE conditions work?